pop-os/docs/src/manage-apps/managing-applications.md

 Pop!\_OS comes pre-packaged with several tools for installing software applications.

-- [Using the Pop!\_Shop](using-pop-shop.md) - Manage applications using a GUI interface that references a repository of packages vetted and hosted by System76.
+- [Using the Pop!\_Shop](using-pop-shop.md) - Manage applications using a GUI interface that references [AppStream data](https://en.wikipedia.org/wiki/AppStream) for packages vetted by Ubuntu.
 - [Using Eddy](using-eddy.md) - Install .deb packages downloaded from the web.
 - [Using the Terminal](using-terminal.md) - Manage applications packaged as .deb files and Flatpaks using typed commands.